redwoodjs/redwood/docs/docs/deploy/baremetal.md

 Baremetal supports running your own custom commands before or after the regular deploy commands.
 You can run commands **before** and/or **after** the built-in commands.
 Your custom commands are defined in the `deploy.toml` config file.
 The existing commands that you can hook into are:

+1. `df` - Checking for free disk space
-1. `update` - cloning the codebase
+2. `update` - cloning the codebase
-2. `symlinkEnv` - symlink the new deploy's `.env` to shared one in the app dir
+3. `symlinkEnv` - symlink the new deploy's `.env` to shared one in the app dir
-3. `install` - `yarn install`
+4. `install` - `yarn install`
-4. `migrate` - database migrations
+5. `migrate` - database migrations
-5. `build` - `yarn build` (your custom before/after command is run for each side being built)
+6. `build` - `yarn build` (your custom before/after command is run for each side being built)
-6. `symlinkCurrent` - symlink the new deploy dir to `current` in the app dir
+7. `symlinkCurrent` - symlink the new deploy dir to `current` in the app dir
-7. `restart` - (re)starting any pm2 processes (your custom command will run before/after each process is restarted)
+8. `restart` - (re)starting any pm2 processes (your custom command will run before/after each process is restarted)
-8. `cleanup` - cleaning up any old releases
+9. `cleanup` - cleaning up any old releases

 You can define your before/after commands in three different places: